aidenwaring/CA_T3A1_Workbook/readme.md

 }
 ```

-Blocking is also used for error handling in JavaScript in the use of try-catch blocks, which tells the program to try execute a block of code and capture any exceptions that may be raised, seperating the concerns of each.
+Blocking is also used for error handling in JavaScript in the use of try-catch blocks, which tells the program to try execute a block of code and capture any exceptions that may be raised, separating the concerns of each.

 References Used: